The effects of subsidized transit on the unemployed youth: A regression discontinuity design

 Abstract

 I assess the effects of a simple and low-cost intervention targeted at the youth: subsidized public transport.
-Using a regression discontinuity design in the Spanish region of Madrid, I examine the short-term effects of a price cut in public transport that reduced job search and commuting costs for unemployed youths under 26.
-In particular, I compare the future labor market outcomes of unemployed assistance recipients who were laid off just before and after turning 26.
-Results suggest that subsidized transit may bring meaningful employment gains for young assistance recipients.
-Specifically, I estimate a (local) treatment effect of 23 percentage points on the job-finding probability and 30 days on the number of cumulative days in work six months after layoff.
+Using a regression discontinuity (RD) design in the Spanish region of Madrid, I examine the short-term effects of a transit subsidy that reduced job search and commuting costs for unemployed youths under 26.
+Specifically, I compare the future labor market outcomes of unemployed assistance recipients who were laid off just before and after the age of 26.
+RD estimates suggest that subsidized transit may bring meaningful employment gains for young assistance recipients.
+In particular, the results indicate that cheaper transport may not only help them find jobs but also remain employed longer.
 Finally, I find supporting evidence that these gains are driven by increased geographical mobility among those living farther away from jobs.

 Leda Inga